The Little Vampire (TV series): Episodes

-Anton heard on the news bulletin Geiermeier got approval to destroy the old graveyard.
+Anton heard on the news bulletin that Geiermeier got approval for destroying the old graveyard.
 He wants to inform Rüdiger that action needs to be taken to rescue the vampires or to halt the works.
 Rüdiger refuses at this time to even hear such news, as the Big Vampire Party will take place next night.
 During the party all mistakes are forgiven.
 Anna will soon bring over his cloak as his fly prohibition has already been ended.
-Anton dresses up as a vampire, while Rüdiger arrives by walking up the stairs to the door.
+Anton dresses up as a vampire, while Rüdiger arrives by walking up the stairs to the door - it is Hallowe'en, so Rüdiger blends in with humans dressed in assorted costumes... like Anton.
 Helga takes the picture of the "two" vampires after "touching up" Rüdiger's "makeup".
+After passing Effie in the stairwell, Anton and Rüdiger give her a fright.

 Just before they depart, Udo/Cyril turns up.
 He is also dressed up as a vampire and made his own cloak.
 He wants Anton and Rüdiger to go to the cemetery and to teach him how to fly.
 At the cemetery Udo/Cyril is picked up by the police whilst Rüdiger and Anton can escape.
 They fly to the party which takes place in a big cave.
 Rüdiger introduces Anton as "Thor the Awful".
 Anton gets to know Dorothee/Hildegard and Theodor/Ludwig better, but suddenly gets the question of where he lives.
 Anton answers: "I live where I drop my cloak".
-Dorothee/Hildegard interprets this as Anton being a gipsy, a folk which she admires.
+Dorothee/Hildegard interprets this as Anton being a gypsy, a folk which she admires.
 It turns out Theodor/Ludwig is the king of the vampires and Dorothee/Hildegard also has much power.
 Rüdiger reveals he also got a nickname: Rüdiger the Exterminator.
+Although Theodor/Ludwig tells Rüdiger that he is forgiven, he is shocked that Rüdiger seems not to accept reconciliation, continuing to act as if banished.